 Why was the Field of the Cloth of Gold held?

-It was a direct result of the Treaty of London, organised by Cardinal Thomas Wolsey (the man who would later fail to secure papal blessing for Henry’s annulment to Katherine of Aragon).
+It was a direct result of the Treaty of London, organised by Cardinal Thomas Wolsey (the man who would later fail to secure papal blessing for Henry’s annulment to Catherine of Aragon).
 This treaty was a pact of non-aggression between the major powers of Europe, including England, France and the Holy Roman Empire.
 Among the terms was the commitment that Henry and Francis would meet to affirm their friendship.

 More from our explainer series…